-The Work-Study Program is available to any educational benefit recipient who is attending a college or university at three-quarter time (16 week term = 9 credits) or more.
+The Work-Study Program is available to any educational benefit recipient who is attending a college or university at three-quarter time (16 week semester = 9 credits) or more.
 Students may obtain employment at the VA Medical Facility, VA Regional Office, or at other approved state employment facilities.
 Students are paid at federal or state minimum wage (whichever is higher), and these payments are non-taxable.
-Interested individuals should contact Veteran Benefits and Certifications in the University Registrar's Office or the Decatur, GA Office at 800-827-1000 and request the work-study desk.
+More information can be found at: www.va.gov/education/about-gi-bill-benefits/how-to-use-benefits/work-study/.

 Veterans Upward Bound

 The Veterans Upward Bound Program provides instruction and advising to veterans beginning or returning to college or pursuing a GED.
 The program provides services to all low-income or first generation college-bound veterans.
 The program offers day and evening classes and operates on an open entry system.
 To qualify, a veteran must have served more than 180 consecutive days on active duty with at least a portion of this service falling after January 31, 1955.
 Discharge status can be anything but dishonorable in order to participate.
 Courses offered include English/Reading, Writing/Literature, Math, Basic Computers, Spanish, and Science.
 More information can be found at www2.ed.gov/programs/triovub/index.html.